petlife-project/users-api/README.md

 $ pip install -r requirements.txt
 ```

-4 - Fill the .env file with the environment variables and theirs values; the variables you'll need are in the .env-example file; Export them using:
+4 - Fill the .env file with the environment variables and theirs values; <br/>The variables you'll need are in the .env-example file; <br/>Export them using:

 ```
 $ export $(cat .env | xargs)